 As Managing Director and Chief Development Officer Carsten Reinhardt leads Immatics’ product development strategy.
 He also holds overall responsibility for the TCR Bispecifics platform and pipeline and oversees the Immunology and Translational Development functions at Immatics.

-Carsten Reinhardt has extensive experience in translational development as well as in early and late-stage clinical trial design.
+Dr. Reinhardt has extensive experience in translational development as well as in early and late-stage clinical trial design.
 Under his leadership multiple biological compounds that address oncology and immunology diseases were progressed from early preclinical development through first-in-man studies towards approvals in the US and Europe.
-This included the responsibility for bringing more than 20 new compounds to IND stage as well as the set-up and oversight of pivotal trials leading to the approval of various anti-cancer drugs.
-Amongst those were Blincyto® in acute lymphoblastic leukemia (ALL), Removab® in solid tumors as well as various sBLA/MAA for Herceptin® in additional indications such as adjuvant breast cancer and gastric cancer.
+Amongst those were Blincyto® in acute lymphoblastic leukemia (ALL), Removab® in solid tumors as well as various sBLA/MAA for Herceptin® in adjuvant breast cancer and gastric cancer.

 Prior to joining the pharma and biotech industry, Dr. Reinhardt held various academic medical positions and worked at the University of Tuebingen and Max Planck Institute, Munich to complete his curriculum in Neurology.
 Carsten Reinhardt received a Medical Degree in 1993 from the University of Munich, Germany and, in addition, completed a Ph.D. thesis in Cellular Immunology (summa cum laude).